SSWConsulting/SSW.Rules.Content/rules/speak-up/rule.md

 Managers are human, and sometimes don't make the right decisions.

-* Communicate decisions - By communicating the reasons for every decision you set the right expectations for employees and prevent them from feeling frustrated.
-* Give a heads up - If you know someone might feel a situation is unfair, give them a heads up **ahead of time**.
-* Avoid unfair situations - Steer clear of arbitrary decisions that could be perceived as unfair.
+* **Avoid unfair situations** - Steer clear of arbitrary decisions that could be perceived as unfair.
 For example, if you are going to choose who the best employee is, you better have numbers to back it up.
+* **Communicate decisions** - By communicating the reasons for every decision you set the right expectations for employees and prevent them from feeling frustrated.
+* **Give a heads up** - If you know someone might feel a situation is unfair, give them a heads up **ahead of time**.

 ### Receiver

 Getting an accolade or present is great but consider your colleagues.

-* Remain humble - You might feel proud of your new accomplishment and that's awesome.
+* **Remain humble** - You might feel proud of your new accomplishment and that's awesome.
 However, make sure you don't advertise or boast about it because that may cause resentment among your colleagues and foster a bad working environment.

 ### Neglected individual

 Missing out on an award can suck.
 What should you do?

-* Ask questions - Finding out the reasons for decisions will help you understand why it happened.
+* **Ask questions** - Finding out the reasons for decisions will help you understand why it happened.
 That knowledge will be valuable to you in the future.
-* Speak up - If you feel things are unfair make it known tactfully.
+* **Speak up** - If you feel things are unfair make it known tactfully.
 If it is bothering you, the longer you wait, the worse it becomes.
 Speaking up will give the person making the decision a chance to explain or rectify the issue.
-* Be reasonable - Everybody has their day of sunshine.
+* **Be reasonable** - Everybody has their day of sunshine.
 Even if it doesn't totally make sense to you.
 It would be awesome if you can be genuine and privately send a congrats or even better do it publicly.

 `youtube: https://www.youtube.com/embed/meiU6TxysCg`
 **Video: Two Monkeys Were Paid Unequally: Excerpt from Frans de Waal's TED Talk**